uzielweb/Custom-Media-Field-JCE-Joomla3/README.md

 **Exemplo de utilização (Português):**

-Aqui está um exemplo de como utilizar o campo CustomMedia em um formulário Joomla.
 Este exemplo demonstra a utilização do campo CustomMedia em um formulário Joomla.
 O campo permite selecionar uma mídia, como uma imagem ou vídeo, dentro do ambiente do Joomla.
 Ele é configurado como obrigatório (required) e possui uma etiqueta (label) e uma descrição (description) para orientar o usuário na seleção da mídia desejada.

 **Usage example (English):**

-Here is an example of how to use the CustomMedia field in a Joomla form.
-This example demonstrates the usage of the CustomMedia field in a Joomla form.
+HThis example demonstrates the usage of the CustomMedia field in a Joomla form.
 The field allows selecting a media, such as an image or video, within the Joomla environment.
 It is configured as required and has a label and description to guide the user in selecting the desired media.